hargoniX/q/presentation/presentation.typ

 Knuth Bendix Order:
 - efficient version based on @kbo
 - efficiently extended to literals like duper
-- function symbol precende like in @braniac:
+- precedence between function symbols like in @braniac:
   - higher arity wins
-  - same arity use arbitrary order from term bank
+  - same arity: arbitrary order, here: index within term bank

 Unification:
 - the naive algorithm from the lecture